Medically reviewed by Drugs.com. Last updated on Jul 14, 2020.

 Refer to adult dosing.

-Oral: Administer with food.
+Administer without regard to food.
 Do not administer patiromer in its dry form.
 Following reconstitution, drink mixture immediately.
 If powder remains in the glass after drinking, add more water, stir, and drink immediately; repeat as needed to ensure the entire dose is administered.
 Do not heat patiromer (eg, microwave) or add to heated foods or liquids.
-When other oral medications are taken at the same time as patiromer, binding of the oral drug and patiromer in the gastrointestinal tract may occur.
-This may decrease absorption of the other oral drug and lead to loss of efficacy.
-Administer other oral medications at least 6 hours before or 6 hours after patiromer and monitor for clinical response and/or blood levels where possible.
+Administer other oral medications at least 3 hours before or 3 hours after patiromer.

 Store at 2°C to 8°C (36°F to 46°F).
 If stored at room temperature (25°C ± 2°C [77°F ± 4°F]), use within 3 months of being taken out of the refrigerator.
 Avoid exposure to excessive heat above 40°C (104°F).